Extending Aura

 6. Add config and example

-• Add the provider config type in internal/config/providers.go
+• internal/config/providers.go — add the config type

 7. Test